adriandleon/kmp-template-shared-ui/docs/CODE_COVERAGE_REPORTS.md

 }
 ```

-And to integrate the Kover plugin into the shared module, we add the following block in the shared module's `build.gradle.kts` file.
+And integrated into the `composeApp` module's `build.gradle.kts` file:

 ```kotlin
 plugins {